Codeception/Codeception/docs/06-UnitTests.md

 ### Accessing Module

 Codeception allows you to access properties and methods of all modules defined for this suite.
-Unlike using the CodeGuy class for this purpose, using module directly grants you access to all public properties of that module.
+Unlike using the UnitTester class for this purpose, using module directly grants you access to all public properties of that module.

 For example, if you use `Symfony2` module here is the way you can access Symfony container: